Driver Logs & Inspection

 the general condition of the semi truck or tractor trailer for any damage.

 For instance, the vehicle might be leaning to one side, which could indicate

-accident or injury.
-The driver should check under the vehicle for signs
+truck accident or injury.
+The driver should check under the vehicle for signs of fresh

-of fresh oil, coolant, grease or fuel leakage.
-It’s also a good
+oil, coolant, grease or fuel leakage.
+It’s also a good idea for

-idea for the truck driver to survey the area around the vehicle for any
+the truck driver to survey the area around the vehicle for any hazards

-hazards threatening the movement of the vehicle.
-Low hanging wires or
+threatening the movement of the vehicle.
+Low hanging wires or other obstructions

 Importance of Hiring a Skilled San Antonio Truck Accident Lawyer